nft-rainbow/rainbow-app-service/README.md

 Rainbow-app-service is a middle layer between the bot service and the rainbow-api.

 ## Run
-In this project, the bot can be seen as an account in the [Rainbow](https://nftrainbow.cn/).
 In this sense, it is needed to generate the corresponding account and the bot application.